linzhlalala/Pricebee/README.md

 - modified django admin to upload data weekly
 - run on google app engine

+3. Crawlers
+- crawler to coles and woolworths
+- save to csv

 ## 18/09/2019
 Website start to run on Google App Engine Features:
 1. based on Flask.